hannahchan/Scaffold.Service/README.md

 3. Update `README.md` in your project so that it makes sense.

-Alternatively just browse the [template directory](Scaffold) and copy and paste the parts of the project that you actually need.
+Alternatively just browse the [template directory](Scaffold) to copy and paste the parts of the project that you actually need.

+You are also invited to fork this repository to create your own template.
+Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.

 ## Features